- Cosy cabins with reindeer at the camp

-A stay in the wilderness cabins at the Reindeer Lodge, just a few minutes from the small village of Jukkasjävi, the location of the world-famous Ice Hotel, is an ideal option for a Lapland winter experience, either as a stand-alone break or in combination with one of our multi-day dog sledding experiences in the area.
+A stay in the wilderness cabins at the Reindeer Lodge, just a few minutes from the small village of Jukkasjärvi, the location of the world-famous Ice Hotel, is an ideal option for a Lapland winter experience, either as a stand-alone break or in combination with one of our multi-day dog sledding experiences in the area.

 Meals are taken together in the dining cabin and 2-course dinner and breakfast is included for each night's stay.
 Meals are prepared from local ingredients wherever possible and will typically feature traditional dishes from Lapland including moose, reindeer, arctic char and cloudberries (special dietary options are also available).

 Also included each evening is wood-fired sauna at the camp - a wonderful winter experience, an ideal way to keep an eye out for a spectacular display of the Northern Lights and - who knows? - you may even feel brave enough for a roll in the snow after heating up in the sauna!

 The camp is a working reindeer corral and offers a very special atmosphere.
-In connection with your stay it is also possible to arrange a number of winter activities, from reindeer and Sami-related experiences to snowmobiling and Northern Lights:
+In connection with your stay it is also possible to arrange a number of winter activities, from reindeer and Sami-related experiences to snowmobiling and Northern Lights.

 Special dietary options (vegetarian, etc) are available for the activities below if pre-arranged.
 Please advise dietary requirements in advance.

-A unique morning experience driving your own reindeer sled through the winter forests.
+New for this winter, a unique morning experience driving your own reindeer sled through the winter forests.
 You will be shown how to handle your reindeer sled before setting out into a landscape of snow-clad forest and frozen lakes.
 Each participant drives their own sled in standing position (similar to dog sledding).
 Reindeer sledding is the traditional mode of transport used by the Sami, the indigenous people of Swedish Lapland, and your tour is led by Sami guides.